Practical Tips for Developers and How Mozilla Does It

 EVENT_OBJECT_DESTROY [don't implement, watching system generated versions of this event causes assistive technology crashes]

-EVENT_OBJECT_REORDER [important for mutating docs in future, but not yet]
+EVENT_OBJECT_REORDER [important for mutating docs]

 EVENT_OBJECT_STATECHANGE [important for checkboxes and radio buttons]